-Accept your fate: you can't escape the smart home
+Accept your fate: You can't escape the smart home

 Centralizing voice and smart home around the TV is utterly obvious, and yet somehow no one has combined all of the pieces into a single, unified product.
 Shame on Samsung in particular, who is best positioned to do this given its Alexa-supporting SmartThings division, and yet somehow has not.

-Nvidia's new Shield TV streamer doesn't have a screen, but it might be the best solution when it ships on January 16th.
-It brings gaming, video streaming, SmartThings compatibility (via extra $30 dongle), and always-listening voice help from a remote that works with Google Assistant.
+Nvidia's new Shield TV streamer doesn't have a screen, but it might be the best solution when it ships on January 16.
+It brings gaming, video streaming, SmartThings compatibility (via extra $30 dongle -- converted to £24 or AU$41)), and always-listening voice help from a remote that works with Google Assistant.
 No other streaming device, not even Apple TV, offers that same combination of smart home control with an always-listening voice assistant to control your home entertainment.

-A company called Element (along with Seiki and Westinghouse) also made some voice control progress.
-Its new televisions have Amazon's Fire TV service built-in, and they included the same voice remote that lets you use Alexa to turn on the TV, change inputs, change channels, and navigate among the usual assortment of streaming services.
-Logitech's Harmony remotes and the Amazon Fire TV also bring Alexa to your TV, but built in usually easier and cheaper.
+A trio of budget TV brands -- Element, Seiki and Westinghouse -- also made some voice control progress.
+Their new televisions have Amazon's Fire TV service built-in, and they included the same voice remote that lets you use Alexa to turn on the TV, change inputs, change channels, and navigate among the usual assortment of streaming services.
+Logitech's Harmony remotes and the Amazon Fire TV also bring Alexa to your TV, but built-in methods are usually easier and cheaper.

 It will take deeper integration between products to truly marry your smart home and your television.
-My near-term holy grail remains a video doorbell feed transmitted automatically to your TV with two-way audio support when someone comes to your front door.
+My near-term holy grail (besides verbally flipping channels) remains a video doorbell feed transmitted automatically to your TV with two-way audio support when someone comes to your front door.
 Maybe next year.

+Also: Don't sleep on the cable companies and other service providers who have entered the smart home field.
+Comcast in particular is taking this market very seriously.

 Kitchen and appliances